Taitung Forest Park

 Taitung Forest Park (台東森林公園 (台东森林公园, Táidōng Sēnlín Gōngyuán)) is a park at Taitung City, Taitung County, Taiwan.

 Name

 The park is nicknamed the Black Forest by the local residents due to its immense dark beefwood trees.

 History

 On 18 February 2021, an unmanned aerial vehicle belonged to National Chung-Shan Institute of Science and Technology which took off from Chihhang Air Base crash landed at the park.

 Geology

 The park has an area of 280 hectares, which consists of lakes, one of them is Pipa Lake.
 The lake is the habitat for aquatic animals and plants.
 There are also viewing platform and cabin for waterfowl viewing, as well as other activities such as walking or cycling along the bike trail.

 Transportation

-The park is accessible South East from Taitung Station of the Taiwan Railways.
+The park is accessible South East from Taitung Station of the Taiwan Railway.